-Once you're a qualified MIT you can take your career that step further.
-Our postgraduate programmes and professional development courses are designed in partnership with clinical colleagues to ensure they meet current need.
-We offer flexible study options to enable you to take your career to the next level and to equip yourself for future practice.
+And if you’re already qualified, you can take your career further with a postgraduate programme.
+They’re designed in partnership with clinical colleagues to make sure they meet current need.
+We offer flexible study options, too, so you can fit professional development around your job and equip yourself for future practice.